OnChainSurvivor/OnChainSurvivor/README.md

     C -->|Player Three prompt| F[Generated Experience Z]
 ```

-OnChain Survivor employs a Challenger System where players submit challenges into a shared queue.
-Blockchain technology is used to record both current and past challenges, ensuring transparency and integrity.
-The challenge at the top of the queue becomes the gameplay prompt for a fixed period (measured in blockchain blocks), meaning all players engage with the same challenge and share a unified experience.
+OnChain Survivor employs a system where players submit challenges into a shared queue that  will  reflect and provide feedback on gameplay demands, using  Blockchain technology to record both current and past challenges, ensuring transparency and integrity.
+The challenge at the top of the queue becomes the gameplay prompt for a fixed period of time (measured in blocks), meaning all players engage with the same challenge and share a unified experience.
 This mechanism works like an auction: as challenges are submitted, they are ranked, giving every participant the opportunity to have their challenge selected as the daily prompt.

 ```mermaid
 flowchart LR